ClusterM/wg-obfuscator/README.md

 * `-i <interface>` or `--source-if=<interface>`
   Source interface to listen on.
 Optional, default is `0.0.0.0`, e.g. all interfaces.
 Can be used to listen only on a specific interface.
 * `-p <port>` or `--source-lport=<port>`
   Source port to listen.
-Source client should connect to this port.
+The source client should connect to this port.
 Required.
 * `-t <address:port>` or `--target=<address:port>`
   Target address and port in `address:port` format.
-Obfuscated/deobfuscated data will be forwarded to this address.
+All obfuscated/deobfuscated data will be forwarded to this address.
 Required.
 * `-k <key>` or `--key=<key>`
   Obfuscation key.
-Just string.
-Longer - better.
+Just a string.
+The longer, the better.
 Required, must be 1-255 characters long.
 * `-a <type>` or `--masking=<type>`
   Masking type.
 Optional, default - `AUTO`.
 Supported values: `STUN`, `AUTO`, `NONE`.
 See ["Masking"](#masking) for details.
 * `-b <bindings>` or `--static-bindings=<bindings>`
-  Comma-separated static bindings for two-way mode as `<client_ip>:<client_port>:<forward_port>.
+  Comma-separated static bindings for two-way mode, in the format `<client_ip>:<client_port>:<forward_port>`.
 See ["Two-way mode"](#two-way-mode) for details.
 * `-f <mark>` or `--fwmark=<mark>`
   Firewall mark to set on all packets.
 Can be used to prevent routing loops.
 Optional, default - 0, e.g. disabled.
 Can be `0`-`65535` or `0x0000`-`0xFFFF`.
 * `-v <level>` or `--verbose=<level>`